Low magnetic electric motor: Description

 Low magnetic or nonmagnetic electric motors are used on board mine countermeasures vessels, minehunters, minesweepers and specific types of submarines.
 For about a hundred years sea mines or naval mines have been an established element in naval warfare.
 Modern naval mines nowadays react on magnetic, acoustic and pressure signals.
 By far the most important step in their development was the invention of the magnetic influence firing principle, which utilizes the magnetic interference field of passing ships.
 Naval mines with magnetic fuzes are effective, inexpensive and easy to deploy.
 An electric motor produces two types of magnetic fields: a dynamic alternating stray field, whilst running and a static remnant or residual magnetic during standstill.
 To avoid detection it is necessary to reduce these signatures at the source as much as possible.

 Signature

 Electric motors generate internal magnetic fields to rotate the rotor in the stator.
 A significant part of these magnetic stray fields emanate to the outside of the electric motor housing and can be measured and/or detected.
-During running an electric motor also produce air borne and structure borne noises.
-The primary goal to avoid detection is to reduce these signatures as much as possible, to be able to operate in stealth mode.
+During running, an electric motor also produce airborne and structure borne noise.
+The primary goal to avoid detection is to reduce these signatures as much as possible and to operate in stealth mode.
 The measurements of ships' signature as a whole are usually performed at a magnetic ranging facility.